vuejs/v2.vuejs.org/src/v2/guide/components.md

 })
 ```

-As you'll see above, we just add the slot where we want it to go -- and that's it.
-We're done!
+As you can see, simply add a `<slot>` where you want it to go&mdash;and that's it.
+You're done!

-That's all you need to know about slots for now, but once you've finished reading this page and feel comfortable with its content, we recommend coming back later to read the full guide on [Slots](components-slots.html).
+That's all you need to know about slots for now.
+But once you've finished reading this page and feel comfortable with its content, we recommend coming back later to read the full guide on [Slots](components-slots.html).

 ## Dynamic Components